deadduck-09/Windows-Rice/README.md

    - With Yt and AI plugins
 - Cava (music bars)
 - I have a personal Catppuccin theme over the "Terminal" and my "Windows"
-- Besides that I use Spotify with Spicetigy (visualiser installed)
+- Besides that I use Spotify with Spicetify (visualiser installed)
 - Brave Browser's customizations are done separately
 - Mouse Cursor is of "Hornet" from "Hollow Knight Silksong" (ss is linked at last)